MarvellousCarp/ai-dev-tools-zc2025/02-coding-interview/README.md

 - **Shareable sessions**: Generate a unique link for each interview room and share it with candidates.
 - **Live collaboration**: Everyone connected to the same room edits together through Yjs + WebSocket sync.
 - **Syntax highlighting**: JavaScript, TypeScript, Python, Java, and C++ via CodeMirror 6.
 - **Safe browser execution**: Run JavaScript/TypeScript snippets inside a sandboxed iframe—no server execution required.
-Other languages are editable for collaboration only because shipping WebAssembly runtimes (e.g., Pyodide is ~10–15 MB compressed plus a multi-second init) would bloat the demo bundle.
+Python also executes fully in-browser through Pyodide (WASM), downloaded on demand.
+Java and C++ remain collaboration-only.
 - **Shared output panel**: The latest run result is synced to everyone in the room so interviewers and candidates see the same logs.
 - **Separation of concerns**: Tiny Node.js collaboration server and a Vite + React front-end client.